EC528-Fall-2024/container-native-fs-interposer/README.md

 **Mentor**: Vasily Tarasov, Alex Merenstein

 ## Project Description
-The goal of this project is to integrate the FUSE library, which provides a mechanism and API for implementing file systems in userspace, natively on containers deployed in Kubernetes, which are often used to deploy cloud-based applications.
-One application of the FUSE library is to create utility file systems that provide testing applications.

-Our project consists of the following components:
-1) Create a CSI plugin for Kubernetes that allows mounting a stackable FUSE-based file system over another file system
-2) Implement utility FUSE file systems
-3) Run experiments with several data-intensive applications using the CSI plugin and utility FUSE file systems

 ## 1. Vision and Goals Of The Project:

-Our project's vision is to allow users to mount file systems with various testing utilities in a Kubernetes application.
+The goal of our project is to integrate FUSE file systems within the container-native environment Kubernetes, which is commonly used for deploying cloud-based applications.
+By leveraging the FUSE library, which provides the mechanisms and API for implementing file systems in user space, we aim to develop file systems with various testing utilities for Kubernetes applications.
 These utilities include workload tracing, workload metric collection, faulty I/O, throttle I/O, and fake I/O.

 ## 2. Users/Personas Of The Project:

+The users of this project is anyone who is developing in or managing a cloud environment and need a file system that evaluates and tests the workload and its performance.

 ### Cluster administrator at MOC - Steven

 - Background and Role: Steven is the cluster admin of the MOC Openshift responsible for the performance and reliability of the share file systems.

 - Needs and Goals: Steven wants to make sure all the applications running on the cluster still works fine during these monthly maintenances, since there can be degredation in latency/bandwidth during these events.
-And want to minimize the impact on these applications by choosing the best maintenance windows.
+He wants to minimize the impact on these applications by choosing the best maintenance windows.

-- Challenges: Steven don't have enough visibility into the filesystem access patterns of the applications.
+- Challenges: Steven doesn't have enough visibility into the filesystem access patterns of the applications.

 ### Researcher at BU - Nancy

-- Background and Role: Nancy is a researcher at BU ECE, her research is on AI.
+- Background and Role: Nancy is a researcher at BU ECE, and her research is on AI.

-- Needs and Goals: During the recent training sessions the GPU server she manages is no longer of enough capacity, she is thinking of outsourcing the training to the cloud, but she is worried about the training performance since the storage latency is usually worse on the cloud.
-She want to confirm the performance numbers before actually signing the contract.
+- Needs and Goals: During the recent training sessions, the GPU server she manages is no longer of enough capacity.
+She is thinking of outsourcing the training to the cloud but is worried about the training performance since the storage latency is usually worse on the cloud.
+She wants to confirm the performance numbers before actually signing the contract.

-- Challenges: Nancy needs a emulated cloud environment with arbitrarily worse storage performance to test things out.
+- Challenges: Nancy needs an emulated cloud environment with arbitrarily worse storage performance to test things out.

 ### Developer at a large business - John

-- Background and Role: John is the CTO of a grocery store called missing the target, the company has a website for online ordering.
+- Background and Role: John is the CTO of a grocery store called "Missing the Target".
+The company has a website for online ordering.

-- Needs and Goals: John is worried about the stability of the website in case of filesystem failures because he has been cutting corners and buying second handed hard drives, he want the website to be still accessible during failures, maybe in a degraded mode.
+- Needs and Goals: John is worried about the stability of the website in case of filesystem failures because he has been cutting corners and buying second handed hard drives.
+He wants the website to still be accessible during failures, maybe in a degraded mode.

-- Challenges: He wants to employ the idea of chaos enginnering, and test fault tolerance of the system.
+- Challenges: He wants to employ the idea of chaos enginnering and test fault tolerance of the system.

 ** **

 ## 3. Scope and Features Of The Project:

-### CSI
+### CSI Plugin
 #### in-scope
 - Node Controller
 - Ephemeral Volumes